Home > Blog Posts > Jacaranda Finance commits to providing positive credit reporting data

 Following the Australian Government’s announcement of the introduction of comprehensive credit reporting (CCR), many lenders and other financial institutions are following suit to create a more accommodating platform for consumers.
 This platform will allow consumers to get a better deal from lenders based on a more accurate representation of their own financial circumstances.

 The foundation of financial lending is built on the concept of helping those in need.
-However, it is common practice for lenders to enforce a different criteria for consumers with bad credit.
+However, it is common practice for lenders to enforce different criteria for consumers with bad credit.
 Negative history may lead lenders to question the reliability of the client.
 In line with responsible lending obligations, it is fair for lenders to conduct reasonable enquiries about a consumer’s financial situation.
 However, the current system that is in place in Australia carries several blind spots when it comes to a person’s actual credibility.

 Founder and CEO of Jacaranda Finance, Daniel Wessels, is in full support of the soon-to-be mandated positive credit reporting.
 He plans to introduce it into Jacaranda’s operations by the start of the next financial year: July 1, 2020.